Course Name: Wolf Creek Golf Club

 And oh my what a property it is!
 Sitting in the Virgin River Valley in the Mojave Desert, Wolf Creek is undoubtedly one of the most beautiful golf courses in America with lush green fairways contrasting starkly with a mountainous desert backdrop.
 The elevation changes at Wolf Creek enhance the beauty, but also the excitement, as the majority of these holes play from an elevated teebox over a forced carry.
 Artifical?
 Yes, but for a once-in-a-lifetime vacation round, it’s hard to beat Wolf Creek.

 The layout at Wolf Creek is certainly an unconventional one to say the least.
 With almost nobody playing the Challenger tees, the course only plays just under 6400 yards with the majority of holes playing downhill.
 Despite its short length, this is indeed a very challenging course given the accuracy requirements and forced carries.
-Local rules dictate that any ball in the desert is OB (probably to protect from snakes and improve pace of play), so golfers will need to hit fairways here – or else.
+Local rules dictate that any ball in the desert is OB (to protect from snakes and improve pace of play), so golfers will need to hit fairways here – or else.
 I think the greens are also quite challenging with how firm they play and the fact that almost all slope back-to-front.

 For the record, Wolf Creek is not a perfect layout and the Riders swung and missed on more than one occasion.
 Each hole is unique and could be a “signature hole” at almost any course, but there are too many short, risk/reward holes for my liking where the risk far outweighs the reward.
 That is fitting in Las Vegas, though.
-It also feels as if the course is more a collection of 18 individual holes rather than a routing that flows well.
-But despite these critiques, Wolf Creek is tremendous fun and one of the most beautiful courses I’ve ever seen.
+It also feels as if the course is more a collection of eighteen individual holes rather than a routing that flows well.
+But despite these critiques, Wolf Creek is tremendous fun and one of the most beautiful courses I’ve seen.
 Every golfer should experience this course at least once.

 The opening hole is a majestic par 5 and fitting introduction to Wolf Creek.
 At 504 yards, this beautiful straightaway hole plays dead downhill on the teeshot to a generous fairway lined by bunkers on the left at 200 and 270 yards.
 On your second shot, the hole becomes more difficult playing uphill to a progressively narrower fairway lined by numerous bunkers on either side and a hidden water hazard down the far right.
 This narrow, back-to-front sloped green sits in the bottom of a valley and is guarded by bunkers on either side.